tomasvanoyen/dischargeVirtualSensor/README.md

 1/ loading the raw data takes a while (the for loop going through the files needs to be reconsidered).
 The pickle files which allow analysis/plotting of data are also provided.

 2/ both packages are still quite under construction

+3/ code depends on pyproj (as non-usual package).
+Ohter packages are a.o. pandas, Tkinter, datetime